 He pulled over close to her house, killed the headlights and sat pondering the best place to park in the morning.
 In the midst of his speculation, Rachel silently lay a hand on his arm and pointed back towards Nicole’s house.
 Richard could see the silhouette of Nicole’s petite figure momentarily highlighted in the glow of the light emanating from the front doorway before she closed the door and disappeared into the shadows.

 Head lights came on seconds before her car went rocketing down the driveway and shot onto the street.
-Richard looked over at his sister.
+Richard started his engine and looked over at his sister.
 They shrugged and he followed Nicole at a distance.
 He hadn’t planned on tailing her until the next day, but something was obviously up.
 She drove so fast that it was difficult to maintain enough distance to remain undetected and still keep her in sight.
 He hissed in frustration as a slow-moving truck swerved into his path.
 It had been a long time since Richard had tailed anyone.
 He was a little rusty.

 Nicole darted onto the next exit ramp and he ensured that there were a couple of cars between them as he followed suit.
 She turned left onto the street and drove at a more sedate pace.
 Before long, they were downtown in the warehouse district.
 She slowed down again and Richard pulled over, anticipating that she would pull onto a nearby parking lot.

 He guessed correctly.
-Nicole pulled onto the lot and they watched from a line of cars parked on the street as she jumped out, unlocked the trunk of her SUV and retrieved a black bag.
+Nicole pulled onto the lot and they watched from a line of cars parked on the street as she jumped out, unlocked the trunk of her maroon Cadillac SUV and retrieved a black bag.
 She ran up to the front door, which was opened by an unseen hand on the other side.
 Richard exchanged curious looks with his sister.
 What was that all about?
-They sat staring at the building for a few minutes longer but no one emerged.
+They sat staring at the building for a few minutes longer, but no one emerged.
 Rachel spoke without looking at her brother.

 “She had on scrubs and that looked like a doctor’s bag.
 I thought she wasn’t a nurse anymore.”